Pablo-Echegaray/Pablo-Echegaray/README.md

 ⚡ ** **

-I work as a technical support and I love everything related to technology.
+I love everything related to technology.
 The area in which I currently work has awakened new interests in me in terms of systems management and monitoring, so I am not only interested in the design and development of software systems but also everything related to maintenance, management, monitoring and search for reliability of the systems to guarantee permanent improvements.

 ✨   ✨